User Data

 RSS Guard can run in two modes:

-• Non-portable: The default mode, where user data folder is placed in user-wide “config directory” (C:\Users\<user>\AppData\Local on Windows).
+• Non-portable: The default mode, where the user-data folder is placed in a user-wide config directory (C:\Users\<user>\AppData\Local on Windows).
+If the file C:\Users\<user>\AppData\Local\RSS Guard 5\data\config\config.ini exists, then this folder is used.

 %data% placeholder

-• Notifications also support the placeholder in path to audio files which are to be played when some event happens.
+• Notifications also support the placeholder in the path to audio files that should be played when some event happens.
 For example, you could place audio files in your data folder and then use them in a notification with %data%\audio\new-messages.wav.
-See more about notifications.